Timeline

 When enabled, left-click and dragging the looping region adjusts both the looping region and the waveform selection together.
 This is particularly useful when finding the right place for a seamless loop.

-• Loop on/off: Toggles looping on and off.
+• Enable looping: Toggles looping on and off.

 • Clear Loop: Clears any looping region